 Also, for businesses that use Parkade to offer monthly reserved parking to employees, Parkade makes it easy for employees to reshare their EV parking spot when they’re out of the office.
 If one of your employees decides not to drive to work, or simply doesn’t want to charge their EV, they can share their spot with someone else, for any duration and price.

-That ability to reserve long-term EV parking can give piece of mind to your EV drivers, while still maximizing charger usage when they’re not using the spot.
+That ability to reserve long-term EV parking can give peace of mind to your EV drivers, while still maximizing charger usage when they’re not using the spot.

-Speaking of prices, a company can use Parkade to charge its employees a small fee for using the charger.
+Speaking of prices, a company can use Parkade to charge its employees a small fee for their charging needs.
 This will encourage even more sharing, and prevent employees from leaving their car in the EV charging spot longer than needed.

 The business can use all the money earned to recoup the costs of the existing chargers and keep investing in new ones.
 After all, EV chargers come at a high price.
 Residential versions cost a few hundred dollars, whereas EV chargers for commercial use are often priced at a few thousand dollars.